armhanson/restaurant-reservations/README.md

 # Periodic Tables - Restaurant Reservations by Andrew Hanson

 #### Andrew Hanson is a software developer originally based in Chicago, IL.
-He has worked in in the development scene since 2015 and has been active in web development since 2021.
+He has worked in the development scene since 2015 and has been active in web development since 2021.

 ## Periodic Tables is a restaurant reservations scheduling and seating tool.